MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-app-setup-policies.md

 3. Enter a name and description for the policy.

-4. Turn on or turn off **Allow user pinning**, depending on whether you want to let users personalize their app bar by pinning apps to it.
+4. Turn on or turn off **User pinning**, depending on whether you want to let users personalize their app bar by pinning apps to it.

    > [!NOTE]
-   > The **Allow user pinning** setting is available in the Teams admin center in Microsoft 365 Government Community Cloud (GCC) environments (GCC, GCC High and DoD), but currently it has no effect.
+   > The **User pinning** setting is available in the Teams admin center in Microsoft 365 Government Community Cloud (GCC) environments (GCC, GCC High and DoD), but currently it has no effect.

 5. Under **Pinned apps**, select **Add apps**.